-So you’re planning for a trip to Iceland this winter?
+So you’re planning for a trip to Iceland in winter?
 Well I can’t say I blame you, it’s truly a magical winter destination!
 But one of the final pieces of putting together the Iceland winter trip plan is knowing everything you need to have while you’re there.
-This Iceland packing list for winter will answer the questions, “What do you wear in Iceland in winter?” and “What to pack for winter in Iceland?” based on what.
-I brought, used, and loved during my winter trip to Iceland.
+This winter Iceland packing list will answer the questions, “What do you wear in Iceland in winter?” and “What to pack for winter in Iceland?” based on what I brought, used, and loved during my winter trip to Iceland.

 What to Pack for Winter in Iceland – The Short Version